notCyloth/Cheatsheet/2.5 - Active Directory/0 - Enumeration/Bloodhound.md

 Then, navigate to where the files were created and select them all.

-Finally, click Settings (represented as two cogs) on the right side of the interface and setting Node Label Display to Always Display.
+Finally, click Settings (represented as two cogs) on the right side of the interface and setting Node/Edge Label Display to Always Display.
 ## Analysis
 Useful Options:
 * Click the Hamburger menu at the top left.
 This presents the Database Info.